erizov/Professor/semester_9/lecture_57_concurrency_advanced/actor_model/README.md

 ### Short Description

-A computational method for actor model.
+A computational method for actor system.
 Solves specific problems in this domain through systematic processing.
 Operates by applying algorithmic techniques to transform input data into desired outputs.

 **Key Characteristics:**
 - **Time Complexity**: Varies